NeilJustice/ZenUnitAndMetalMock/README.md

    Wait for any key before running tests to allow attaching a debugger or profiler.
 --exit0
    Always exit 0 regardless of test run outcome.
-   Useful option for never blocking the launch of a ZenUnit tests console window when previously running tests in a post-build step.
+   This is a useful option for never blocking the launch of a ZenUnit tests console window when previously running tests in a post-build step.
 --wait
    Wait for any key at the end of the test run.